 EXHIBIT “C”- FEE SCHEDULE

-For each calendar quarter during the term of this Agreement, the Operator shall pay to Owneran amount equal to the product of (i) the Gross Monthly Receipts for Services and (ii) the Owner's Incentive Fees, if any as describedin Gross Monthly Receipts below.
+For each calendar quarter during the term of this Agreement, the Operator shall pay to Owner the Owner's Incentive Fees described below.

 Within fifteen (15) days after the end of each calendar quarter, the Operator shall furnish to Owner a Fee Tracking Report.
 The Operator shall pay the Fees quarterly to Owner within thirty (30) days after the end of each calendar quarter during the term of this Agreement based upon the Fee Tracking Report as provided to Owner.

-The Operator shall keep the Fee Tracking Reports, an accurate set of books and records of all Gross Monthly Receipts, and all supporting records such as customer billing records, at the Operator's businessoffice at which such records are customarily kept for at least twelve (12) months after the end of the calendar year in which such Gross Monthly Receipts were generated.
-Such books and records as relate specifically to the Gross Monthly Receipts shall be subject to inspection and audit by Owner and its agents upon prior request during regular businesshours at the Operator's business office where such books and records are kept, provided that the Operatorshall have the right to have a representative of the Operator present during any such inspection, and provided, further, that Owner shall not be entitled to inspect and audit such books and records more frequently than twice in any calendar year.
-The acceptance by Owner of the Fees paid pursuant hereto shall be without prejudice to Owner's rights to an examination of the Operator's books and records with respect to Gross Monthly Receipts as herein provided.
-Notwithstanding the foregoing, such inspection and audit rights shall expire as to Gross Monthly Receipts for any calendar quarter six (6) months after the expiration of such calendar quarter.
+The Operator shall keep the Fee Tracking Reports, an accurate set of books and records of all Gross Monthly Receipts, and all supporting records such as customer billing records, at the Operator's principal place of business for at least twelve (12) months after the end of the calendar year in which such Gross Monthly Receipts were generated.
+Such books and records as relate specifically to the Gross Monthly Receipts shall be subject to inspection and audit by Owner and its agents no more than twice per year upon prior request during regular business hours.

 Definitions: For purposes of the foregoing, the following terms shall have the following meanings:

+“Fee Tracking Report” is the quarterly report furnished by the Operator to Owner which calculates the Owner Incentive Fees (as hereinafter defined) earned and due to Owner with respect to Services provided by the Operator to Subscribers for such quarter during the term hereof.

+“Gross Monthly Receipts” shall be defined as the amount received by Operator for providing the Services to the Residents; provided, however, that this amount shall be net of any incentive payments directly to leasing personnel at the Property in order to reward the efforts of such leasing personnel in securing service orders from Residents, and excluding any fees collected for installation charges, equipment sale, reconnection charges, maintenance/technical service fees, service upgrade charges, taxes, fees collected for the benefit of any governmental authority or on account of any governmental levy applicable to such services (including without limitation universal service contributions or franchise fees) and fees for services such as long distance services, calling cards, inbound 800 number charges and dial-up Internet access.

+“Home Run Wiring” is defined as that portion of the internal building wiring that extends from a distribution node to the demarcation point where the Inside Wiring begins.

 “Inside Wiring” shall be defined as that portion of the internal building wiring existing within the individual tenant’s residence to a point twelve (12) inches outside of the inside point into the individual residential unit excluding any active and passive elements such as network interface units, amplifiers, converter or decoder boxes, or remote control units.

-“Home Run Wiring” is defined as that portion of the internal building wiring that extends from a distribution node to the demarcation point where the Inside Wiring begins.

 “Outside Plant Conduit” shall be defined as the plastic underground medium that houses the network delivery system located between the boundary of the property and each apartment building.